 Fears — how will it all turn out?
 There are common and industry specific fears we’d have to contend with.
 For instance, a potential customer might have a fear of regret — they’ve already dealt with another vendor and the outcome was terrible.
 Your company has to know these pain points and address them.
 To mitigate the fears, your business can offer money-back guarantees, warranties, customer support, replacements, refunds, insurances, etc. Description of use cases where other customers had done something in a wrong way and how the problem had been solved would show the visitor that you are aware of the potential problems and you don’t shy away from challenges.

 Failure — what if something goes wrong?
 The user might feel uncomfortable for numerous reasons.
 They might be bad at something or clumsy, they might have very limited budget and will not be able to afford a redo, they might be afraid of the social pressure and so on.
 It is our responsibility to let the user know that we understand their concerns and that we are here to help, support and make things work no matter what.

 Feelings — can you feel my pain?
 This is a subtle area that requires particular attention in order not to mess it up.
 A good copy with storytelling techniques works best.

 Friday night.
 Rain.
 Empty street.
 Cold.
+Loneliness.
 Bar.
-Loneliness.
 Why not?
 Brand Beer.
 Better.
 Another Brand beer.
 Laughs.
-Friends.
 Party.
+New friends.
 Sunny Saturday.

 Fickleness — are they consistent?
 So many companies fail on this one.
 It’s not uncommon to click on the add promising a 35% discount only to find yourself on the landing page that offers a 30% discount, but then discover a page title up there — in the browser tab — saying that there is a “45% discount, congrats”.
 Seeing things like that will drop the level of trust below the absolute zero and will make that company look ridiculous.
 Being consistent is hard but very important.